Full picture of CKI merge request testing

 To download the binaries, open the

-repository (or the specific binaries from the directory) the same way you did
+artifacts (or only specific packages) the same way you did previously.

 Targeting specific hardware